jayo-exe/CrowdControlVNyanPlugin/README.md

 ## Installation
 1. Grab the ZIP file from the [latest release](https://github.com/jayo-exe/CrowdControlVNyanPlugin/releases/latest) of the plugin.
 2. Extract the contents of the ZIP file _directly into your VNyan installation folder_.
-This will add the plugin files to yor VNyan `Items\Objects` and `Item\Assemblies` folders.
+This will add the plugin files to your VNyan `Item\Assemblies` folder.
-3. Launch VNyan, open your Node Graphs, and add a `Spawn CObject` Node attached to an `Application Start` Node.
-Ensure that this node is set to spawn the `JayoCrowdControlPlugin` Object, and that "Destroy after Seconds" is set to `-1`
-4. Open the VNyan Settings window, go to the "Misc" section, and ensure that **Allow 3rd Party Mods/Plugins** is enabled.
+3. Open the VNyan Settings window, go to the "Misc" section, and ensure that **Allow 3rd Party Mods/Plugins** is enabled.
 This is required for this plugin  (or any plugin) to function correctly, so if you've already got other plugins installed you can probably skip this step.
-5. Save your Node Graph and restart VNyan to allow the plugin and libraries to be loaded
+Restart VNyan if you needed to enable this in order for it to take effect.
-6. One VNyan loads, confirm that a button for the plugin now exists in your Plugins window!
+6. Once VNyan loads, confirm that a button for the plugin now exists in your Plugins window!

 ## Usage
 ### Authorizing Crowd Control